bdunko/Charon-s-Obol/notes/Obol/Planning.md

 			- [ ] Tribulations - Randomly apply 3 negative statuses to random coins after each toss.
 			- [ ] Adversity - At the start of the round - 3 indestructable monsters spawn.
 			- [ ] Fate - Coins cannot be reflipped.
+	- [ ] **Charon Improvements**
+		- [ ] Charon's malice should activate a bit more often.
+		- [ ] Monsters spawned by Charon should scale denom with round_count.
+		- [ ]  When you die, when you start a new run, there are still malice particles from Charon for a second.
+		- [ ] Charon's malice particles reset after each payoff.
+Don't do that.
+		- [ ] "Souls are mine!
+None for you!" - not sure if this is working.

 **Charon's Obol Release**
 - [ ] **Tooltip Evolution - 1 week**